-At Lollypop Beach, I’m here to remind you that no matter what kind of diagnosis or upheaval you’re faced with, there is light, hope and joy waiting for you.
-(And it’s closer than you think.)
+From my own experiences, I’m here to remind you that no matter what kind of diagnosis or upheaval you may be faced with, there is light, hope and joy waiting for you.

 I believe in regeneration of body and spirit.
 Dreaming during darkness and breathing in the promise of dawn.
 Nurturing yourself, sharing love and connection, seeing beauty, finding opportunities, and experiencing wonder and adventure.